openstack/ironic-specs/specs/kilo/amt-pxe-driver.rst

 https://blueprints.launchpad.net/ironic/+spec/amt-pxe-driver

-This blueprint implements a new driver -- "PXEAndAMTToolDriver" which supports deployment for AMT/vPro system on Desktops.
+This blueprint implements a new driver -- "PXEAndAMTDriver" which supports deployment for AMT/vPro system on Desktops.

 Problem description